corona-warn-app/cwa-website/science/2021-08-02-science-blog-3/index.md

 ---
-page-title: "How does a 'Red Warning' Influences the Behaviour of Corona-Warn-App-Users?"
+page-title: "How does a 'Red Warning' Influence the Behaviour of Corona-Warn-App-Users?"
-page-description: "How does a 'Red Warning' Influences the Behaviour of Corona-Warn-App-Users?"
+page-description: "How does a 'Red Warning' Influence the Behaviour of Corona-Warn-App-Users?"
 page-name: science-blog-3
 page-name_de: science-blog-3
 author: CWA Team